Alexoat76/holberton-system_engineering-devops/README.md

 - Allowed editors: `vi`, `vim`, `emacs`.
 - All files will be interpreted/compiled on `Ubuntu 20.04 LTS`.
+- All files of Data Bases will be created and replicated on `MySQL 5.7` on `Ubuntu 20.04`.
 - All files should end with a new line.
 - The first line of all files should be exactly `#!/usr/bin/env bash`.
 - A `README.md` file at the root of the repo, containing a description of the repository.